-10.3.4 Upon installation on board and prior to being taken into use, all cranes, hoists and derricks with their winches and all the accessories shall be tested with a proof load the weight of which shall not be less than the figure determined from Table 10.3.4 depending on the SWL and shall not exceed it by more than 2,5 per cent.
+10.3.4 Upon installation on board and prior to being taken into use, all cranes, hoists and derricks with their winches and all the accessories shall be tested with a proof load the weight of which shall not be less than the figure determined from Table 10.3.4 depending on the SWL and shall not exceed it by more than 2,5 %.

-SWL, t Proof load Under 20 20 to 50 Over 50 $1,25 \times SWL$ $SWL + 5 \text{ T}$ $1,1 \times SWL$
+SWL, t Proof load Under 20 20 to 50 Over 50 $1,25 \times SWL$ $SWL + 5 t$ $1,1 \times SWL$

 The tests during the initial and periodical surveys shall be carried out with a proof load only.
-Between the periodical tests conducted after replacement or repair of any load bearing item and in case where a need in additional test arises (e.g. upon closing out the remarks and/or upon fulfilling the requirements set forward by the Surveyor after the proof load tests have been carried out), use of securely fixed spring or hydraulic dynamometers instead of proof load is allowed during periodic surveys.
+Between the periodical tests conducted after replacement or repair of any load bearing item and in case where a need in additional test arises (e.g. upon closing out the remarks and/or upon fulfilling the requirements set forward by the surveyor after the proof load tests have been carried out), use of securely fixed spring or hydraulic dynamometers instead of proof load is allowed during periodic surveys.
 The dynamometers may be used, provided that the rigging allows to subject the particular item to the same stresses (to be determined by calculation) as if the cargo handling gear had been tested by a proof load and the SWL of the cargo handling gear had not exceeded 15 t.

-The dynamometers shall be calibrated with an accuracy within ± 2 per cent.
+The dynamometers shall be calibrated with an accuracy within +2 per cent.
 During the tests their readings shall remain constant for at least five minutes.

-Where, owing to pressure limitations, the hydraulically operated hoisting machinery fails to hoist the proof load as specified in Table 10.3.4, it is sufficient to hoist the greatest possible load at the maximum permissible hydraulic pressure if the testing of the hoisting machinery with a proof load at the manufacturer's is proved by the Certificate.
+Where, owing to pressure limitations, the hydraulically operated hoisting machinery fails to hoist the proof load as specified in Table 10.3.4, it is sufficient to hoist the greatest possible load at the maximum permissible hydraulic pressure if the testing of the hoisting machinery with a proof load at the manufacturer's is proved by the Certificate issued in accordance with the requirements of Section 5, Part I "General Regulations for Technical Supervision" of the Rules for Technical Supervision during Construction of Ships and Manufacture of Materials and Products for Ships.
 In this case, at the manufacturer's the assembled cranes may be tested with a proof load by suspension of a load on the hoisted hook by means of another cargo handling gear.